Skip to main content

 When switching to a new branch, there is no need to run ahoy build again as it may take a long time to rebuild the entire project.
 Instead, you can run these commands as needed based on what changed:

-# Update Composer dependencies (if composer.json/composer.lock changed)
+# Update Composer dependencies (only if composer.json/composer.lock changed)

 ahoy composer install